mitecars.com

 Designed and built by John Carlson

-In several cases, Carlson simply modified his successful tether car pans by adding rail guide mounts to the patterns.
-But his .09 size rail mite pattern is unique (shown third from the top in lower right photo) and no equivalent tether car version of this pan is known to exist.
-Even so, the designs of the rail guide mounts cast into the side of the .09-size rail pans are identical to those cast into the sides of his .29-size rail pans.
+In several cases, Carlson simply modified his successful tether car pans by adding rail guide mounts to the wood patterns for the pan castings.
+But his .09 size rail mite pattern was unique (shown third from the top in lower right photo) and no equivalent tether car version of this pan is known to exist.
+Even so, the designs of the rail guide mounts cast into the side of the .09 size rail pans are identical to those cast into the sides of his .19/.29 size rail pans.